fhightower/onemillion/README.rst

 Determine if a domain is in the Alexa or Cisco top one million domain list.

 Documentation is available here: `https://onemillion.readthedocs.io <https://onemillion.readthedocs.io>`_ .
+There is a UI/API using this package available here: `http://onemillion.hightower.space <http://onemillion.hightower.space/>`_

 Installation
 ============